This set of Fermentation Technology Multiple Choice Questions & Answers (MCQs) focuses on “Yeast Propagation”.

 Explanation: The terminal stages in a laboratory propagation uses wort.
 However, the wort must be sterilized by autoclaving before use.
 The initial stages use yeast extract, peptones, and glucose.

-8. What is the capacity of stainless steel flask used in the terminal laboratory stage?
+8. What is the capacity of a stainless steel flask used in the terminal laboratory stage?

 a) 20 liters

 c) 25 liters

 d) 15 liters

 Explanation: The capacity of the stainless steel flask used in the terminal laboratory stage is 25 liters.
 The heavy gauge stainless steel is fitted with a number of ports passing through the top-plate assembly.
 However, the top-plate is removable for cleaning purposes.